Support and advice for carers in Westminster

 Our page on Young People In Transition will tell you what to expect, and from there you can find out about the services offered by Westminster to support young adults with disabilities and health problems, and their parents / carers.

-The Recovery and Wellbeing Network run by Turning Point & Blenheim offer advice and support for substance misuse issues for anyone ages 18+.
+The Drug and Alcohol Wellbeing Service run by Turning Point & Blenheim offer advice and support for substance misuse issues for anyone ages 18+.

 Contact them by phone or email.

 Phone: 0330 303 8080

 The Alcohol Service run by CGL offers advice and support for those with issues around alcohol misuse for any one aged 18+ within the 3 boroughs.

 GP's, family members, carers and friends, or any other agency such as social services, can refer someone into the service.